brianckau/Coding-Projects/README.md

-# Coding Projects
+# Programming Projects

-Hello!
-I am Brian, an undergraduate student studying BSc in Quantitative Finance (QFIN) in the Hong Kong University of Science and Technology.
+This GitHub profile stores my projects on:

-This GitHub profile documents my projects on:
+I) Data Science

-In order of complexity/difficulty/practicalness
+II) Web Scraping

-1) Simple financial calculators
+III) Algorithmic Trading
-2) Basic Data Mining/Machine Learning
+IV) Finance-Oriented Automations/Optimizations

-3) Algorithmic Trading {still learning}
+The profile will be continuously developed and updated to store and present increasingly advanced programs.